 Tēnā ra koutou katoa.
 Ko Rewi Newnham aho.
 Nō Te Tai Tokerau.
 E mahi ana au ki Te Whare Wānanga o Wikitōria.

-A lake sediment core is a sample taken from the bottom of the lake that goes down through the sediments that have accumulated over time, and those sediments contain lots of material, including pollen.
+A lake sediment core12 is a sample taken from the bottom of the lake that goes down through the sediments that have accumulated over time, and those sediments contain lots of material, including pollen.
 So the lake sediments build up over time rather like a book with pages and layers that we can turn and read, and they contain information in the form of pollen grains and other materials that have come into the lake that tell us about the environment in which that lake existed at the time.

 First of all, we start with that lake sediment core and we have to slice it up a little bit, take samples or subsamples as we call them.
-And then we have to extract the pollen, look at it down the microscope and then the fun begins really because you’re presented with a whole world that existed in the past.
+And then we have to extract13 the pollen, look at it down the microscope14 and then the fun begins really because you’re presented with a whole world that existed in the past.
 It’s rather like walking through a time machine back through the forest or some other natural vegetation environment.